 This makes sense when multiple service providers and organizations are willing to work together to create a great customer experience.
 In general a journey map hierarchy consists of one high level journey map that visualizes the step by step journey of a customer’s vacation or business trip experience.
 Most probably every step of the journey consists of a separate, more detailed journey that can then be created by the individual service providers.
 Learn in more detail about journey map repositories by watching our Ask Marc sessions about journey map operations and journey map repositories or by reading our article on the what and why of a repository.

-Challenges when introducing journey mapping in touristic organizations
+Challenges when introducing customer journey mapping in the tourism and travel industry

 The challenges of introducing journey maps within your organization will depend on what kind of tourism organization you work with.
 There are a great number of factors that can influence an organization's willingness to adopt a customer-centric journey based approach to customer experience.
 These can include the maturity level and size of an organization, an openness and willingness to embrace change, financial constraints as well as a curiosity to engage with customers and understand life from their eyes.
 Because of this range of variables it can be difficult to make general statements about the typical challenges, however we will outline a few that are the most common ones encountered.